-- 843 A. Prioritize the collection of outcome and quality measures using the proposed pediatric quality 844 dashboard as a foundation (see Appendix A.3 for more information).
-845 - B. Utilize these data and metrics to optimize system cost effectiveness and efficiency. - 846 C. Establish a mechanism to accurately monitor compliance with pediatric immunizations and 847 other clinical preventive services, at an individual and population level, for services received 848 in both the direct and purchased care components. - D. Ensure that the new electronic health record has the capability to merge its data with purchased care and legacy systems. - E. Require all TRICARE beneficiaries to be enrolled (Prime and Select), as noted in Section 701 of the Fiscal Year 2017 National Defense Authorization Act, in order to accurately track and report on services delivered to pediatric beneficiaries. - F. Improve pediatric metrics data by including a representative sample of the entire pediatric population from birth to age 21.
-Updating and simplifying the Joint Outpatient Experience Survey tool would be part of this endeavor. - G. Collect and utilize pediatric health equity information, such as race, ethnicity, sexual orientation, gender identity, and other socioeconomic factors, in order to identify and address any health disparities that may exist within the Military Health System. - H. Conduct an analysis of the TRICARE Comprehensive Autism Care Demonstration to assess its effectiveness, whether outcomes improved with the provision of applied behavior analysis, and the appropriate duration of treatment for patients.
-This analysis would comply with Section 716 of the Fiscal Year 2017 National Defense Authorization Act and may help refine the optimal delivery of the service.
+- A. Prioritize the collection of outcome and quality measures using the proposed Pediatric Quality Dashboard as a foundation (see Appendix B.3 for more information). - B. Utilize these data and metrics to optimize system cost effectiveness and efficiency. - C. Establish a mechanism to accurately monitor compliance with pediatric immunizations and other clinical preventive services, at an individual and population level, for services received in both the direct care and purchased care components. - D. Ensure that the new electronic health record has the capability to merge its data with purchased care and legacy systems. - E. Require all TRICARE beneficiaries to be enrolled (Prime and Select), as noted in Section 701 of the fiscal year 2017 National Defense Authorization Act, in order to accurately track and report on services delivered to pediatric beneficiaries. - F. Improve pediatric metrics data by including a representative sample of the entire pediatric population from birth to age 21.
+Updating and simplifying the Joint Outpatient Experience Survey tool would be part of this endeavor. - G. Collect and utilize pediatric health equity information, such as race, ethnicity, sexual orientation, gender identity, and other socioeconomic factors, in order to identify and address any health disparities that may exist within the Military Health System. - H. Conduct an analysis of the TRICARE Comprehensive Autism Care Demonstration to assess its effectiveness, whether outcomes improved with the provision of Applied Behavior Analysis, and the appropriate duration of treatment for patients.
+This analysis would comply with Section 716 of the fiscal year 2017 National Defense Authorization Act and may help refine the optimal delivery of the service.